-When the mode/shutter-speed selector is set at "B", the shutter will open when you press the operating button and remain open until you release the button.
+When the mode/shutter-speed selector is set at "B", the shutter will open when you press the shutter-release button and remain open until you release the button.
 This makes exposure longer than one second possible.
-A tripod or other camera support should generally be used.
-To avoid shaking the camera when pressing the operating button or releasing the shutter, use a standard cable release (preferably a lockable type for longer exposures) or a
+A tripod or other firm support should generally be used.

-Minolta Remote Cord.
 The eyepiece cap (p.
 22) should be used to prevent stray light from affecting the exposure.